John of Montecorvino: Biography

 John was born at Montecorvino Rovella, in what is now Campania, Italy.

+After civil and military service, he entered the Franciscan Order of Friars Minor and in 1280.

 As a member of a Latin Catholic religious order which at that time was chiefly concerned with the conversion of non-Catholics, he was commissioned in 1272 by the Byzantine emperor Michael VIII Palaiologos to Pope Gregory X, to negotiate for the reunion of the 'Greek' (Orthodox) and Latin churches.

 Commissioned by the Holy See to preach Christianity in the Nearer and Middle East.
 He devoted himself incessantly from 1275 to 1286.
 In 1286 Arghun, the Ilkhan who ruled Persia, sent a request to the pope through the Nestorian monk, Rabban Bar Sauma, to send Catholic missionaries to the imperial court of Kublai (Emperor Shizu) of the Yuan dynasty of China, who was alleged to be well disposed toward Christianity.
 Pope Nicholas IV received the letter in 1287 and entrusted John with the important mission to China, where about this time Venetian lay traveller Marco Polo still remained.